Opsfile

 Less AI tokens

-Let agents run ops scripts instead of googling commands
+CLI > MCP.
+Agents run ops scripts instead of googling commands or loading large MCP context

 ๐Ÿ“–